Guide to Outsource Order Fulfillment for Your Business - a2b

 Global Fulfillment Networks

 Many 3PLs operate fulfillment centers in multiple countries, allowing direct response businesses to store inventory closer to international customers.
-This reduces shipping costs and delivery times, making it easier to compete in markets like Europe, Asia, or Latin America.
+Their extensive fulfillment network supports global logistics, real-time inventory tracking, and strategic inventory distribution, reducing shipping costs and delivery times.
+This makes it easier to compete in markets like Europe, Asia, or Latin America.

 Customs and Compliance Support